-How long each patient remains on medication varies depending on his or her needs.
+How long each patient remains on medication varies depending on their needs.
 For many people who don’t have a long history of drug abuse, medication will be used for just a short period of time.
-Others may need medication for months, a year, several years or even for the rest of their lives.
+Others may need medication for months, a year, several years, or even for the rest of their lives.

 A key reason why it is so hard to move past drug addiction is because the person with the addiction is unable to think about anything else besides getting the drug they need to feed the craving.
-The craving takes over the mind, making it impossible to focus on loved ones, job responsibilities and doing all the other activities that make for a healthy life.
+The craving takes over the mind, making it impossible to focus on loved ones, job responsibilities, and doing all the other activities that make up a healthy life.

-By calming the cravings, medication-assisted therapy empowers the person with addiction to also address the other problems in his or her life.
-The behavioral therapy components of our program, peer support and family counseling are designed to help solve some of the issues that created the vulnerability to addiction.
+By calming the cravings, medication-assisted therapy empowers the person with addiction to also address the other problems in their life.
+The behavioral therapy components of our program, peer support, and family counseling are designed to help solve some of the issues that created the vulnerability to addiction.
 Our emphasis on recovery counseling and coaching enable people to plan their post-treatment lives in a way that ensures they will stay healthy and drug-free.

 From day one on the Lifeline, I did not feel alone with my addiction anymore.
 Every single day, I was communicating with my medical team – giving and getting so much valuable information and insight on a daily basis.

 Sharing my daily life, past history and future hopes and dreams with my therapist through guided journaling has really helped me discover my true self and become mindful of how I live each day.

 Dr. Raj’s Lifeline helped our family recover – not just my husband I love so dearly.
 We actually had family video conferences with him and his therapist during 12-week program.